 Ordinance and Fees On October 8, 2009 the council introduced an ordinance to create the Utility System and on August 12, 2010 set a rate calculated as $2.00 for each ERU (equivalent residential unit) or 2,500 sq ft of impervious area.
-Based on a study conducted by Halff and Associates, the median single family residential property in Taylor has been determined to have approximately 2,500 square feet of impervious area or one ERU.
-Residential property is considered 1 ERU and residents will be assessed $2.00 per month on their utility bill.
+Based on a study conducted by Halff and Associates, the median single family residential property in Taylor has been determined to have approximately 2,500 square feet of impervious area or 1 ERU.
+Residential property is considered 1 ERU and residents are assessed $2.00 per month on their utility bill.
 Council did not approve any exemptions at the August 12, 2010 meeting.

-Non residential property fees will be based on total impervious area divided by 2,500 square feet to determine the number of ERU's or billing units.
+Non residential property fees are based on total impervious area divided by 2,500 square feet to determine the number of ERU's or billing units.
 For example, if a non residential property has 5,000 square feet of impervious area their monthly fee would be $4.00 or $2.00 for each ERU.
 The fee became effective on January 1, 2011.